AliAlkadhim/FSU_HGCAL_DB/README.md

 After opening `TESTME.db`, there are countless things you can do with sqlitebrowser (including queries and updating).
 However, for these checks, go to the `Browse Data` tab, and type any query you would like under the column(s) that you would like to use (i.e. type under the columns where it says "Filter").

-MORE SPECIFICALLY, CHECK THAT IV_GRADING_RESULTS TABLE AGREES WITH THE SPREADSHEETS ìLD Sensor IV Gradingî and ìHD Sensor IV Gradingî ON GOOGLE DOCS.
+MORE SPECIFICALLY, CHECK THAT IV_GRADING_RESULTS TABLE AGREES WITH THE SPREADSHEETS ‚ÄúLD Sensor IV Grading‚Äù and ‚ÄúHD Sensor IV Grading‚Äù ON GOOGLE DOCS.

 # Test 2)